-Even in case of web sign-in API, Progressive Web Apps makes easy for the mobile users to sign-in as it authenticates them speedily.
-For Payment Requests, it eliminated the checkout forms, fills entire credit card information, thus users simple need to enter CVV.
-This way it changed whole of UX for payments.
-Thus, makes it secure while transaction is seamless.
+Even in the case of web sign-in API, Progressive Web Apps makes easy for mobile users to sign-in as it authenticates them speedily.
+For Payment Requests, it eliminated the checkout forms, fills entire credit card information, thus users simply need to enter CVV.
+This way it changed the whole of UX for payments.
+Thus, it makes it secure while the transaction is seamless.

 However, this doesn’t mean that we are declaring that PWA is better than AMP, as there were just three advantages of Progressive web apps over accelerated mobile pages.
 To clear the confusion, if any, we have further explained the benefits of both PWAs & AMPs.

 What are the benefits of AMP & PWA?

 Well, with the use of AMP & PWA you can get rid of the problem of high page load-time as well as long-wait duration.
 So, as we begin, lets first understand the benefits of AMP:

 Benefits of AMP

 Well, AMP is quite simple, consisting of ten-time lesser data when compared to a usual site or an app.
 This way, it is helpful to the users to get informative content in lesser time.
 Like, you put a demand forward, and an instant solution is offered.

 - Initially, it was prominent for news articles, though now it has extended to other verticals of the content as well